About Chris Fralic

 Chris has over 25 years of technology industry experience, including significant Internet sales and business development roles since 1996.
 He was Vice President of Business Development at Nextron, Director of Business Development at America Online, and an Account Manager at Oracle focused on their early Internet offerings for some of their largest accounts such as AOL and Time Warner.
 Earlier in his career, he held senior sales and management roles in the computer reseller and consulting services industry for companies including The Computer Factory, BusinessLand, and ComputerLand/Vanstar where he was responsible for over $100 million in hardware, services, and consulting sales.

-He currently serves on the Board of Governors for the Leader to Leader Institute (formerly the Peter F. Drucker Foundation for Nonprofit Management).
-He has attended and been involved with the TED Conference since 1994 and helped launchTEDTalks, which have been viewed over 500 million times.
-Chris is a co-author of Media and Communication VC Best Practices, and is a co-inventor of two US Patent for listing goods for sale.
-He is an avid skier/snowboarder and tennis player, and has finished 4 marathons with his wife and swears he will never run one again.
+Chris is a board member of the Frances Hesselbein Leadership Institute (formerly the Peter F. Drucker Foundation for Nonprofit Management).
+He has attended and been involved with the TED Conference since 1994 and helped launch TEDTalks, which have been viewed over a billion times.
+Chris is a co-inventor of two US Patent for listing goods for sale.
+He is an avid skier/snowboarder and tennis player and runner, and has finished 4 marathons with his wife and swears he will never run one again.

 Chris earned his BS in Finance from Villanova University, and his MBA from St. Joseph’s University in Philadelphia.